Noncommutative localizations of a contractive quantum plane: Abstract

 \section{Abstract}

-In the present paper we investigate the localizations in the sense of J. L. Taylor of the Arens-Michael-Fr\'{e}chet algebras occurred within the formal geometry of a contractive $q$-plane.
-It turns out that all noncommutative Fr\'{e}chet algebras obtained by the Fr\'{e}chet sheaves of the formal geometry are indeed localizations.
-That topological homology property of the structure sheaf results in the key properties of Taylor and Putinar spectra of the Banach $q$-modules.
+In the present paper we investigate the localizations in the sense of J. L. Taylor of the Arens-Michael-Fr\'{e}chet algebras associated with noncommutative analytic spaces of a contractive $q$-plane representing its formal geometry.
+It turns out that all noncommutative Fr\'{e}chet algebras obtained by the Fr\'{e}chet algebra structure sheaves over open subsets from the topology bases are indeed localizations.
+That topological homology property of the structure sheaves results in the key properties of Taylor and Putinar spectra of the left Banach $q$-modules over the algebras of global sections.